zemikyafu/Todos/README.md

 # Frontend react and backend nodejs Todos application

-react front containing to do from and and list.
-Backend node js using express framework to expose todos api
+React frontend contains the todo form and list.
+Backend node js using express framework to expose todos api.Json file for storing todo data

 In the project directory, you can run: